 Glendon has a few defining features which, taken together, give our campus an unarguably unique feel.

-If you were to ask a Glendonite what our campus is like, they would without a doubt mention its cozy, small, and close-knit feel.
+If you were to ask a Glendonite what our campus is like, they would without a doubt mention its cozy, close-knit feel.

 Glendon by numbers: